arjunmehta/node-stream-headerfooter/README.md

 # stream-headerfooter

-This module lets you send headers and footers along with ANY standard node/io stream.
-Use this module to pass JSON objects from readable to writable streams when they first start (headers) and when they end (footers).
-This module provides:
+This module provides the ability to attach headers and footers into any standard node/io.js stream pipeline to be read further downstream.
+JMore specifically, this module provides:

+- **The ability to pass JSON objects along streams when they first start (headers) and when they end (footers).**
-- A simple, easy to use and unobtrusive interface using stream piping.
+- **A simple, easy to use interface using stream piping.**
-- Evented streams give access to 'header' and 'footer' events.
+- **Evented streams to give access to 'header' and 'footer' events.**
-- Automatic stream sanitation after events are captured, perfect for fitting in your pipeline.
+- **Automatic stream sanitation after events are captured, perfect for fitting in your pipeline.**
-- Flexible header/footer typing (string, number, object or array).
+- **Flexible header/footer typing (string, number, object or array).**

 ## Installation
 ```bash